 Master’s in Teaching English to Speakers of Other Languages, School for International Training; B.S., biology, University of Minnesota

 Copy editor/proofreader specializing in STEM.
 Experience working on technical books, academic journals, and textbooks.
-Senior lecturer at Boston University’s Center for English Language and Orientation Programs.
+Online course designer and curriculum developer for World Learning.

 Address: 28 Sprague Avenue, Chelmsford MA 01824